Kei Igawa: 2008–2009

 After failing to make the team out of spring training, Igawa started the year with Scranton/Wilkes Barre.
-He was called up to replace Ian Kennedy, In Igawa's first MLB start of the 2008 season, he gave up eleven hits and six runs in three innings.
+He was called up to replace Ian Kennedy.
+In Igawa's first MLB start of the 2008 season, he gave up eleven hits and six runs in three innings.
 He was promoted again in June for one appearance before being optioned back to Scranton/Wilkes-Barre the next day.
 On July 26, 2008, Igawa cleared waivers and was removed from the 40-man roster.
+He was named to the 2008 Triple-A All-Star Team.

 In 2009, Igawa was invited to Spring training as a non-roster invitee, the only Yankee with a guaranteed contract in that position.
 On March 23, 2009, the Yankees reassigned Igawa to minor league camp.
 With the Scranton/Wilkes-Barre Yankees, Igawa posted a 10–8 record with a 4.15 ERA, with 105 strikeouts.
 The 10 wins, 105 strikeouts, and the 4.15 ERA were team bests for the 2009 year.
 On July 27, 2009, Igawa set a Scranton/Wilkes-Barre franchise record for most career wins, with a 2–1 victory over the Columbus Clippers.

 During the 2008 and 2009 seasons, Yankee General manager Brian Cashman twice attempted to sell Igawa to a Japanese team, but Igawa refused to return to Japan both times.